isomerpages/ogp-pioneerpri/_signature-programmes/Student Well Being.md

 ---
 <h3><strong>Student Well-Being</strong></h3>
 <p>In Pioneer Primary School, ‘Students are our Gems’.
 We adopt the Self-Determination
-Theory by Edward L. Deci and Richard M.Ryan (1985) as a broad framework in creating purposeful experiences that promote positive psychological health and well-being in students.
+Theory by Edward L. Deci and Richard M. Ryan (1985) as a broad framework in creating purposeful experiences that promote positive psychological health and well-being in students.
 Through the provision of a rich diversity of learning experiences, students develop learning dispositions and social